Christina Fusano

 Christina Fusano (born November 27, 1980) is an American former professional tennis player.
 She attended Ponderosa High School in Shingle Springs, California, where she was an all-league volleyball and basketball player.
 In tennis, she was the top-ranked junior in Northern California from 1997–99.

 Biography

 Fusano competed collegiately for the University of California, where she was ranked as high as No. 25 in NCAA Division 1 singles and with Raquel Kops-Jones was the 2003 NCAA Doubles champion.
-She also was a 2-time Pac 10 Doubles champion, 2002 and 2003.
+She also was a two-time Pac 10 Doubles champion, 2002 and 2003.

-Fusano's career-high WTA doubles ranking is world No. 84, set on August 4, 2008.
-Her career high WTA singles ranking is world No. 417, which she reached on February 21, 2005.
+Fusano's career-high WTA doubles ranking is 84, set on August 4, 2008.
+Her career-high singles ranking is world No. 417, which she reached on February 21, 2005.
 She played for the Delaware Smash of WTT.
-She previously played for the Boston Lobsters in 2007 and 2009 she played for the New York Sportimes.
+She previously played for the Boston Lobsters in 2007, and 2009 she played for the New York Sportimes.
 She served as a substitute for the Sacramento Capitals in 2010 and 2011.

-In July 2011, Fusano won the US Open National Playoffs Sectional Qualifying Tournament Final in mixed doubles with partner David Martin to qualify for the 2011 US Open.
-Fusano retired from professional tennis 2014.
+In July 2011, Fusano won the US Open National Playoffs in mixed doubles with partner David Martin to qualify for the 2011 US Open.
+She retired from professional tennis 2011.